zsolt-nagy/jekyll-now/_posts/2015-04-11-Handling-Time-in-Javascript-Inspired-by-the-Bug-Report-of-the-Century.md

 ### Client-Server communication

-> A Unix timestamp represents the exact same time instant all over the world.
+A Unix timestamp represents the exact same time instant all over the world.
 If you freeze the time and enter `new Date().getTime()` in your console, you will see the exact same timestamp anywhere in the world.
-The client will be able to interpret and display that timestamp both in the local and GMT timezones.
+The client will be able to interpret and display that timestamp both in local and GMT timezones.

 If you need to display timezones, one option is to use the <a href="http://www.w3.org/TR/NOTE-datetime" target="_blank">ISO 8601</a> standard.
 This is the serialized form of Javascript Date objects as well: